MEDIA RELEASE — March 18, 2016 Canadian Mathematical Society

 Addario-Berry received his Ph.D. from McGill University under the supervision of Bruce Reed.
 He was Marie Curie Fellow at University of Oxford and Professeur Adjoint at Université de Montreal, before joining the faculty at McGill University in 2009.
 He has held visiting positions at École Polytechnique, Paris and ENS Lyon, was Leverhulme Visiting Professor at Oxford, and Simons Visiting Fellow at Isaac Newton Institute, Cambridge.

 The Coxeter-James Prize was inaugurated in 1978 to recognize young mathematicians who have made outstanding contributions to mathematical research.
-The award is named for past CMS presidents Donald Coxeter, considered the world’s best known geometer, and Ralph Duncan James, an early supporter of the CMS who contributed greatly to mathematical development in Canada.
+The award is named on behalf of two former CMS presidents, Donald Coxeter, who is recognized as one of the world’s best geometers, and Ralph Duncan James, who was a great contributor to mathematical development in Canada.